zbef3825/webPostsdataBase/README.md

 		rankingPosition : String
 });
 ```
-a.
-All the attibutes must be included in JSON format as the server checks for the json validation
+<p>a.
+All the attibutes must be included in JSON format as the server checks for the json validation</p>
-b.
-If you are uploading one web post at a time, make sure to send following JSON before AND after transmission:
+<p>b.
+If you are uploading one web post at a time, make sure to send following JSON before AND after transmission:</p>
-Before:
+<p>Before:</p>
 ```javascript
 {
     "start": true,
     "scrapyName": [name]
 }
 ```
-After:
+<p>After:</p>
 ```javascript
 {
     "end": true,
     "scrapyName": [name]
 }
 ```
-c.
-If you are uploading data in array, you do not need to send before and after
+<p>c.
+If you are uploading data in array, you do not need to send before and after</p>
 ```javascript
 [
     {